mattsnow/gr-ogn/README.md

 <h1>Usage</h1>

+1. Open the GRC flowchart found in the /examples directory.
-Modify GRC flowchart to point to correct recorded data Logs will be created in home directory
+2. Modify the File Source block to point to test_data.bin, which is also in the /examples directory.
-Can set script as executable
-Ensure JSON file is in same location as .html
-Load up .html file

-Load the flowgraph from the examples directory in GNU Radio Companion.
-It should work out of the box and provide decoded messages to the console and to two log files.

-By running the web server script (SimpleHTTPServer) you can open the provided web page, which will plot any received transmission.
+3. Execute the flowgraph.
+The program will decode the OGN packet recorded in the sample data.
+4. The decoded output will be displayed in the GRC Reports Panel.
+5. The decoded output will be logged to two log files that are located in the /build directory.

+The decoded positions can also be viewed in a Google Maps window.
+To do this, webserver.sh needs to be made executable.
+This can be set in the properties window.
+Then to start the web server, navigate a console window to the same directory and enter:

+./webserver.sh

+Navigating to http://127.0.0.1:8000 will show the directory listing.
+The "ogn_json" log file needs to be copied from the /build directory into the same directory as ogn_map.html.
+Then simply load ogn_map.html to view the plotted positions.

 <h3>Work on this repository is still ongoing and more documentation will be provided soon</h3>